anandj123/gcptest/sql_column_renames/README.md

 Currently the format for the mapping sheet assumes the following format:

-1. CSV format
+1. Mapping sheets needs to be in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) format
-2. 5 columns are assumed.
+2. At least 5 columns are assumed in the mapping sheet.
 3. Second column is the "NEW" column name in Bigquery
-4. Column 4 has the EDW column name.
+4. Fourth column has the EDW column name.
-5. EDW column name is assumed to be of format: SYSTEM_NAME.SCHEMA_NAME.TABLE_NAME.COLUMN_NAME
+5. EDW column name is assumed to be of format: `SYSTEM_NAME.SCHEMA_NAME.TABLE_NAME.COLUMN_NAME`

+Example:
+col1,col2,col3,col4,col5
+value,`new_column_name`,value,`SYSTEM_NAME.SCHEMA_NAME.TABLE_NAME.COLUMN_NAME`, value

 ### Parameters